g3y7spk/mtdrw/README.md

 $ git clone https://github.com/g3y7spk/mtdrw.git
 $ cd mtdrw
 $ make
 ```
+After build, you can find the loadable kernel module (mtdrw.ko) in the current directory.

 NOTE: If you are using the different version of kernel then change KERNEL_SRC in mtdrw/Makefile.

 ``` r